 The key to this finding was a person in Africa whose HIV infection was detected so early that the virus had not yet mutated to avoid the immune assault.
 The individual also exhibited a fortuitous trait that occurs in only about 20 percent of people infected with HIV – an immune system that produces broadly neutralizing antibodies.
 These immune weapons attack vulnerable sites of the virus that are conserved despite mutations.
 In identifying the early viral infection, the team found the outer envelope, the viral surface glycoprotein, which triggered the start of the broadly neutralizing antibody development.

 By tracking the precise virus and antibody pathways involved, the Duke CHAVI-ID and NIH teams now have a detailed road map for development of a potential vaccine, which involves immunogens with an outer envelope specifically selected to stimulate the production of broadly neutralizing antibodies.

 "The next step is to use that information to make sequential viral envelopes and test them as experimental vaccines," Haynes said.
 "This is a process of discovery and we've come a long way with regard to understanding what the problem has been."

-Explore further: New HIV vaccine approach targets desirable immune cells
+Explore further: New strategy proposed for designing antibody-based HIV vaccine

 More information: H. Liao et al. Co-evolution of a broadly neutralizing HIV-1 antibody and founder virus.
 Nature DOI: 10.1038/nature12053 (2013). dx.doi.org/10.1038/nature12053